 where $E_0(\rho, p_X )$ is defined in (\ref{EFL}).

-For a given $m$, encoding and decoding complexities of the $m$-level concatenated codes are linear in the number of transmitted symbols and the number of received symbols. $\QED$ \end{theorem}
+For a given $m$, the encoding and decoding complexities of the $m$-level concatenated codes are linear in the number of transmitted symbols and the number of received symbols, respectively. $\QED$ \end{theorem}

-Theorem \ref{Theorem3} can be proved by following the analysis of $m$-level concatenated codes presented in \cite{ref Blokh82}\cite{ref Barg05} and replacing the inner code error exponent in the analysis with the error exponent lower bound given in Corollary \ref{Corollary1}.
+Theorem \ref{Theorem3} can be proved by following the analysis of $m$-level concatenated codes presented in \cite{ref Blokh82}\cite{ref Barg05} and replacing the error exponent of code in each concatenation level with the corresponding error exponent lower bound given in Corollary \ref{Corollary1}.

-\begin{corollary} The following fountain error exponent can be arbitrarily approached by multi-level concatenated fountain codes with linear encoding/decoding complexity.
+\begin{corollary} The following fountain error exponent can be arbitrarily approached by multi-level concatenated fountain codes with linear encoding/decoding complexity,

 where $E_{FL}\left(x, p_X \right)$ is defined in (\ref{EFCm}). $\QED$ \end{corollary}